What is NPV or Net Present Value?

 About this NPV Calculator

 Calculating NPV can be a very daunting task, specially when you have so many positive and negative cash flows.
-There's many tool available that can be used to calculate NPV.
-You can either use financial calculators like Ti-83,Ti-84 and HP 12c calculator or can take the help from softwares like MS Excel.
-This website, npvcalculator.info is such tool.
+There are many tools available that can be used to calculate NPV.
+You can either use financial calculators like Ti-83, Ti-84 and HP 12c calculator or can take the help from software like MS Excel.
+This website, npvcalculator.info, is such a tool.
 It's an online NPV calculator.

 To calculate NPV or Net Present Value, enter the initial investment, the expected discount rate and cash flows for each period.
 You can also add or delete period fields as needed.
 Then hit the calculate button to get the NPV result.